-Outlook into the future of AI in mammography reading
+A short outlook into the future of AI and CAD in mammography

 Utilizing artificial intelligence (AI) and deep learning, computer-aided detection (CAD) systems are becoming increasingly intelligent.
 The basis for this intelligence: The algorithms are fed with thousands upon thousands of clinical images, teaching them how abnormalities can look like.
 As a result, CAD systems have become highly reliable – and have the power to change the reading workflow in breast cancer screening.